Wyrui/Rock-Scissors-Paper/README.md

-Simple game, you vs your computer.
+Simple game, you vs. your computer.

 Rock is 1, Scissors is 2, Paper is 3